 The thinking here is that the Internal Revenue Service will be too swamped dealing with procrastinators' tax returns to look closely at every 1040.

 Sorry, but that's bad logic.
-Each April 15 or so, the IRS is primarily interested in just getting those millions of returns into the system.
+Each April 15 (or April 17 this year) or so, the IRS is primarily interested in just getting those millions of returns into the system.
 The possibility that your return might be more closely examined comes later.

 First a computer looks at your entries and sees if there are any numbers that look a bit off.
 This is the mysterious Discrimination Information Function, or DIF, that compares tax returns to a computer model to see if your entries are typical for your filing and income status.

-If the computer flags your return, then a human IRS agent reviews it and determines whether further action, from a simple notice asking for more information to a full-fledged audit, is necessary.
+And if the IRS' computer flags your return based on its similar DIF figures, then a human IRS agent reviews it and determines whether further action, from a simple notice asking for more information to a full-fledged audit, is necessary.